kailaix/AdFem.jl/docs/src/pml.md

 # Perfectly Matched Layer

+The code for this section can be found [here](https://github.com/kailaix/AdFem.jl/tree/master/docs/src/codes/PML).

 ## Acosutic Wave Equation

 In this example, we consider the finite element simulation for acoustic wave equations with perfectly matched layers (PML).
 The perfectly matched layer is a highly effecient absorbing boundary condition for numerical modeling of seismic wave equations.
 We consider the acoustic wave equation